ibowditch/userdocs/_sources/events.md.txt

 If you aren't the OIC, you can still see the details of the event, but won't be able to change anything.

-Apart from updating the event (as above), the following actions will update an event on the kiosk:
+Apart from updating the event (as above), the following actions or triggers will update an event on the kiosk:

 1. Signing in or signing out with a tag.
 2. Signing in using the icon on the top right of the event
 3. Signing out using the "Sign-Out" button
 4. Clicking a member name to edit their attendance details.
+5. The event becomes open as the time reaches 1 hour before start time.
+6. The event becomes closed as the end time is passed.
+7. Just after midnight, when the "slate is cleaned", and events for the new day are shown.